Nintendo Wi-Fi Connection

-Nintendo Wi-Fi Connection (WFC) was a online multiplayer gaming service run by Nintendo to provide free online play in compatible Nintendo DS and Wii games.
+Nintendo Wi-Fi Connection (sometimes shortened to Nintendo WFC) was an online multiplayer gaming service run by Nintendo that formerly provided free online play in compatible Nintendo DS and Wii games.
 The service included the company's Wii Shop Channel and DSi Shop game download services.
-It also ran features for the Wii and Nintendo DS systems.
+It also ran other features for the Wii and Nintendo DS systems.

-Games designed to take advantage of Nintendo Wi-Fi Connection offered Internet play integrated into the game.
+Games designed to take advantage of Nintendo Wi-Fi Connection offered internet play integrated into the game.
 When promoting this service, Nintendo emphasized the simplicity and speed of starting an online game.
 For example, in Mario Kart DS, an online game was initiated by selecting the online multiplayer option from the main menu, then choosing whether to play with friends, or to play with other players (either in the local region or worldwide) at about the same skill level.
 After a selection was made, the game started searching for an available player.

-On January 26, 2012, it was announced by Nintendo during an investors' meeting that the Nintendo Wi-Fi Connection service would be succeeded by and absorbed into Nintendo Network.
-This new online system would eventually unify the 3DS and Wii U platforms and replace Friend Codes, while providing paid downloadable content, an online community style multiplayer system, and personal accounts.
-Nintendo Network is fully supported on the Nintendo 3DS and on the Wii U, whilst still continuing providing partial legacy support for both Wii and Nintendo DS under the Nintendo Wi-Fi Connection brand.
-Specifically, the Wii U can boot to Wii mode and then access the Wii Message Board messages which have been recorded by the gameplay progress of compatible local games, but it cannot send Wii Message Board messages remotely between different machines.
+On January 26, 2012, Nintendo Wi-Fi Connection was succeeded by and absorbed into the Nintendo Network.
+This online system unified the 3DS and Wii U platforms and replaced Friend Codes, while providing paid downloadable content, an online community style multiplayer system, and personal accounts.
+On May 20, 2014, Nintendo shut down Nintendo Wi-Fi Connection, except for Nintendo Wi-Fi Connection Pay & Play branded games for the Nintendo DSi Shop and Wii Shop Channel services, both of which were shut down separately in 2017 and 2019.
+After the service's closure, there have been various fan-made services to restore online functionality to games that Nintendo Wi-Fi Connection supported that remain operational, most notably Wiimmfi.

-On May 20, 2014, at 7:30 PM PT, Nintendo ended the Nintendo Wi-Fi Connection service (WFC) for all games, except for Nintendo Wi-Fi Connection pay and play branded games, Nintendo DSi Shop services (which were terminated on March 31, 2017), and Nintendo Wii Shop Channel services (ended on January 30, 2019).